 The member and the school district must complete the Leave of Absence Certification form using actual school records.
 For an involuntary layoff, a letter from the employer indicating the RIF must be received.

-Since July 2001, TRS has requested school districts to annually report any approved leave of absences.
+TRS annually requests school districts to report approved leaves of absence.